-East Bosnia and West Serbia, two regions enriched with numerous cultural, historical and nature wonders, are simply not to miss when passing near or travelling around these regions.
+East Bosnia and West Serbia, two regions enriched with numerous cultural, historical and natural wonders, are simply not to miss when passing near or traveling around these regions.

-This amazing UNESCO off the beaten path tour is created with a focus on absolutely beautiful yet remote parts of East Bosnia and West Serbia which will easily make this trip a highlight of your travels.
+This fantastic UNESCO off-the-beaten-path tour is created with a focus on absolutely beautiful yet remote parts of East Bosnia and West Serbia which will quickly make this trip a highlight of your entire Balkan travels.

 By far, per listed itinerary (7 stops), this is the most diverse connecting day tour between Sarajevo and Belgrade.
 Having tons of beautiful stops and outbound costs, always aiming at great travellers experiences, this tour in comparison to other means of travel, is the best optimised cost-benefit service you can get on the market.
 We guarantee it.